 You’ve planned every last detail of your event and it’s finally here!
-But as Outkast taught us in the early 2000’s, “You can plan a pretty picnic, but you can’t predict the weather!”
-No matter what type of event you’re hosting, bad weather mixed with poor planning can set a miserable tone for both guests and staff.
-Always make sure you have a back up plan, especially when you are executing an experiential activation.
+But as Outkast taught us in the early 2000s, “You can plan a pretty picnic, but you can’t predict the weather!”
+No matter what type of event you’re hosting outdoors, bad weather mixed with poor planning can set a miserable tone for both guests and staff.
+Always make sure you have a backup plan for outside events, especially when you are executing an experiential activation.
 When planning outdoor events, use these 5 key tips to ensure your outdoor event is weatherproof!

-Now, I know what you’re thinking, “of course I’ll check the weather”, but this is more than just making sure you double check the weather app on your phone.
-Before you book your venue and start planning decor, you must take into consideration the local season of your location.
-You’d be surprised how many events are put into motion with no regard for the regional season and weather patterns during that time of year.
+Now, I know what you’re thinking, “of course I’ll check the weather”, but this is more than just making sure you double-check the weather app on your phone.
+Before you book the venue and start planning decor for outside events, you must take into consideration the local season of your location.
+You’d be surprised how many outside events are put into motion with no regard for the regional season and weather patterns during that time of year.

 Technology has thankfully advanced so far that we can look up weather predictions months ahead.
 You can also reach out to local meteorologists in the area you are interested in to get their input on what the climate is during the time of year you are looking to host.
 They would be able to tell you typical patterns and even early insight into changes they are seeing on their end.

 In addition, don’t be shy to reach out to locals in the area you plan to host your event in to get their input on the weather.
 They can give you a feel for how your guests and staff should dress.
 Maybe summers are more cool and not as humid as you are used to, so you can let your guests know to bring a sweater or umbrella!